 The setting of cookies through our website can be prevented at any time by means of a corresponding setting in the Internet browser used and thus its use can be at any time permanently rejected.
 For this, please follow the instructions in the help section of your internet browser.
 Furthermore, already set cookies can be deleted at any time via an internet browser or other software programs.
 This is possible in all common internet browsers.
 If the user deactivates the playing of cookies in the Internet browser used, not all functions of our website may be fully usable.

-For the purpose of the needs-based design and continuous optimisation of our pages, we use, on the basis of Art.
-6 para.
-1 lit. f DGRP, Google Analytics, a web analytics service provided by Google Inc. ("Google").
+For the purpose of demand-oriented design and continuous optimisation of our website, we use Google Analytics, a web analysis service of the Google Ireland Ltd. (“Google“).
 In this context, pseudonymised usage profiles are created and cookies are also used.
 The information generated by the cookie about your use of this website, such as browser type / version, operating system used, referrer URL (the previously visited page), hostname of the accessing computer (IP address), time of server request, are sent to a Google server based in the US and stored there.
 The information is used to evaluate the use of the website, to compile reports on website activity and to provide other services related to the website activity and internet usage for the purposes of market research and tailor-made website design.
 This information may also be transferred to third parties if required by law or if third parties process such data in an order.
 Under no circumstances will your IP address be merged with any other data provided by Google.
 The IP addresses are anonymised, so that an assignment is not possible (so-called IP masking).